jamesquinlan/dsc-techstack/topics/linkedIn.md

 Quick facts:

-* 575 Million users
+* 575 million users
-* 260 Million Monthly active users (MAU)
+* 260 million monthly active users (MAU)

 ## Profile Picture.

-First, you need profile picture.
+First, you need a profile picture.
 The picture should be:

 * Close-up
 * Neutral background
-* Look into camera
+* Look into the camera
 * Smile
 * Dress appropriately (business attire), no sunglasses